KeystoneHQ/keystone3-firmware/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+Please see the LICENSE.md file for details.

-## Authors and Acknowledgments
-We thank all the contributors who have been a part of this project.
-Special thanks to [mention any third-party resources or contributors].

-## FAQs
-[Include a section answering common questions about the project.]

 ## Contact
-For support or inquiries, please contact us at [provide contact information or link to contact page].
+For support or inquiries, please contact us at eng@keyst.one